surftrips.co

 Frequently asked

-Santa Maria de Oia is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Santa Maria de Oia is a reef bottom, powerful hollow left-hand reef with barrel sections and mid-wave rock hazard, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Santa Maria de Oia